tramnhatquang/Solutions-Project/README.md

-# LEETCODE SOLUTIONS PROJECT
+#  PROBLEM-SOLVING SOLUTIONS PROJECT

 ## Motives and Goals:
 1. As a recent Math grad, I want to land in more technical interviews and get great offers, especially from the FAANG and big tech companies
-2. I plan to work on 3-5 LeetCode problems and list my solutions for each problem in this project
+2. I plan to work on 4 LeetCode, 3 HackerRank, and 3 CodeSignal problem per day
 3. Doing this project not only keeps me disciplined adn committed but also hone my data structure and algorithm skills.
 <br />